sumitsengupta/Azure-VM-Blob-Fuse/README.md

-# Map an azure storage container to a Linux VM.
+# Map an azure blob ontainer to a Linux VM.
 Pre-requistes is blobfuse package.

 ```
 # /usr/bin/bash